📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 Ready to come in?

-Walk in any day from 8 AM to midnight at 7999 Dagget St A-12, San Diego.
-Honest flat-rate pricing — $50/30min, $60/60min — every visit, every guest.
+We're open daily 8 AM through midnight at 7999 Dagget St A-12 in San Diego.
+Honest flat-rate pricing — $50/30min, $70/60min — every visit, every guest.

 Want a private room ready when you arrive?
 Send your arrival time on the bottom right →